RadicalEd360/ArchUSB/README.md

 Before exiting the chroot, continue to step 2.

-###2-Install Ramroot
+### #2.
+Install Ramroot
 Ramroot exists in the AUR
-you do not need to install an AUR helper, you can if you want
+you do not need to install an AUR helper, although you can if you want

-just install git and use makepkg instead
+Just install git and use makepkg instead
-makepkg requires a lesser priviledged user to run and internally uses sudo pacman to install installing git just happens to create the git user that we can use to do this.
+makepkg requires a lesser priviledged user to run, and later uses sudo to install we can use the git user to do this without needing to create a new user

 ```
 visudo            # give sudoer access to git user
-sudo -u git bash  # open shell as git user
+sudo -u git bash  # open a shell as git user

+git clone $aururl # download AUR packages
+cd $aurpkg        # specifically ramroot
-makepkg -si       # repeat for each of your AUR packages
+makepkg -si       # repeat these steps
+cd ..             # for each AUR package

-exit              # return to chroot
+exit              # return to root chroot
 visudo            # undo sudoer access
 ```

+We can now configure ramroot by editing **/etc/ramroot.conf** after configuring you must activate your new settings with `ramroot -E`